Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 We can write the permutation symmetric state for the unexcited molecules, with vibrational configuration $\{\mu\}$, in the same fashion, $\ket{\symset_{N-p}\{\mu\}}$.
-Putting together the photon, electronic, and vibrational states, we can write a general states in the following form:
+Putting together the photon, electronic, and vibrational states, we can denote a general state in the following form:

-Here, the first ket labels the photon state, the second the electronic states while the third and fourth are the vibrational states of the excited and unexcited molecules which have configurations $\{\nu\}$ and $\{\mu\}$ respectively.
-In the following it is helpful to consider that such representative configurations are chosen to be written with increasing occupation from left to right.
+Here, the first ket labels the photon and electronic states, while the second and third are the vibrational states of the excited and unexcited molecules which have configurations $\{\nu\}$ and $\{\mu\}$ respectively.
+In the following it is necessary to define a canonical representative configuration of $\{\nu\},\{\mu\}$, so we can ensure to count each equivalent configuration only once.
+We choose our canonical representation so that the occupations are in increasing order, such as in the example $\{0112\}$ written above.

 To perform numerical calculations, the vibrational number states need to be truncated.
-We thus introduce the vibrational cutoff $M$, such that $\nu_{i}, \mu_{i} \in [0,M]$.
-In the figures shown, we always take $M$ greater than $5$, and in all cases we checked the results were converged by the value of $M$ used.
+We thus introduce the vibrational cutoff $\maxnu$, such that $\nu_{n}, \mu_{n} \in [0,\maxnu]$.
+In the figures shown, we always take $M$ greater than $5$, and in all cases we checked the results were converged with the value of $\maxnu$ used.

 The size of the permutation symmetric subspace is exponentially smaller than the full Hilbert space.
-The total number of distinct permutation symmetric vibrational states for $p$ excited molecules is ${}^{M+p}C_{M}$ compared to a total of $(M+1)^p$ states.
-(This counting comes from the number of ways to pick $p$ numbers in the range $[0,M]$ ignoring order.)
-The size of the permutation symmetric space is therefore $\sum_{p=0}^{\min(N_{ex},N)} 1\times {}^{M+p}C_{M} \times {}^{M+N-p}C_{M}$ which increases only polynomially with $N$, much slower than the exponential size of the full Hilbert space $2^N\times(M+1)^N$.
-This far better scaling makes it possible to calculate the lowest polariton eigenstate of HTC model for large values of $N, N_{ex}, M$ to see the behavior of our model in the thermodynamic limit.
-The downside of this approach is that, as discussed next, the calculation of the matrix elements of the Hamiltonian and the reduced conditional vibrational density matrices are not trivial.
+The total number of distinct permutation symmetric vibrational states for $p$ excited molecules is ${}^{\maxnu+p}C_{\maxnu}$ compared to a total of $(\maxnu+1)^p$ states.
+This counting comes from the number of ways to pick $p$ numbers in the range $[0,\maxnu]$ ignoring order.
+The size of the permutation symmetric space is therefore $\sum_{p=0}^{\min(N_{ex},N)} \left[ {}^{\maxnu+p}C_{\maxnu} \times {}^{\maxnu+N-p}C_{\maxnu} \right]$ which increases only polynomially with $N$, much slower than the exponential size of the full Hilbert space $2^N\times(\maxnu+1)^N$.
+This far better scaling makes it possible to calculate the lowest polariton eigenstate of Holstein--Tavis--Cummings model for values of $N, N_{ex}, \maxnu$ that are large enough to identify the behavior in the thermodynamic limit.
+The downside of this approach is that, as discussed next, the calculation of the matrix elements of the Hamiltonian and the reduced vibrational density matrices are not trivial.